 After this show I am heading to the London Biennale March 29th – April 2nd.
 I am really looking forward to both shows.

-Many thanks to Imran for taking a moment to talk with us about her style and designs.
-You can see more of her artwork on her website, where she keeps an update on where work will be exhibited next.
+Many thanks to Imran for taking a moment to talk with me about her style and designs.
+You can see more of her artwork on her website, where she keeps an update on future exhibitions.

 This interview has been edited for format, clarity and length.